jacobmcasey/FindingDatasetsWithChatGPT/README.md

 Discovering the right dataset can often be a cumbersome task given the plethora of information available online. `FindingDatasetsWithChatGPT` seeks to:

-- 🧠 Employ AI: Utilizing the knowledge and capabilities of ChatGPT.
+- 🧠 Employ AI: Utilising the knowledge and capabilities of ChatGPT.
 - 🗂 Efficiently Navigate: Direct you smoothly through multiple data resources.
-- 🎯 Pinpoint Datasets: Help you discover datasets that precisely meet your project needs.
+- 🎯 Pinpoint Datasets: Help you discover datasets that answer high impact research questions.

 ## 📘 How to Use This Guide